 Eye For Film >> Festivals >> A-Z >> Deauville Festival of American Cinema >> 2014

-The Deauville Festival of American Cinema celebrates its 40th birthday with a stellar line-up including the première of Nicole Kidman and Colin Firth's Before I Go To Sleep.
-It includes tributes to Robin Williams, Lauren Bacall and Yul Brynner, plus a special award for James Cameron.
+The Deauville Festival of American Cinema celebrated its 40th birthday with a stellar line-up including the première of Nicole Kidman and Colin Firth's Before I Go To Sleep.
+It included tributes to Robin Williams, Lauren Bacall and Yul Brynner, plus a special award for James Cameron.

 The festival will run from 5 to 13 September.

 View previous years coverage of the Deauville Festival of American Cinema festival:

 A manic-depressive mess of a father tries to win back his wife by attempting to take full responsibility for their two young daughters.

 Escape of Sudanese children from the devastation of civil war ends years later in the USA where fresh culture shocks await

 A teenager's life is thrown into turmoil when her mother disappears.